 Second, bivariate correlation analyses were run in order to explore the associations between perfectionisms, metacognitive beliefs, rumination, anger rumination, worry, anxious and depressive symptoms, and eating symptoms severity.
 Because of the high number of comparisons (n=91), Bonferroni post hoc correction was applied (Munro, 2005) and a conservative significance level of p ≤ .00055 was used.

 Third, hierarchical linear regression analyses were run to evaluate whether metacognitive beliefs and repetitive negative thinking will predict perfectionism among patients with EDs.
-Only those variables surviving to Bonferroni correction and significantly correlating with perfectionisms were included in the regression models as independent variables.
+Only those variables surviving to Bonferroni correction and showing a significant correlation with perfectionisms were included in the regression models as independent variables.
 Five adjustment variables were selected based on the literature, i.e., age, anxious and depressive symptoms, eating symptoms and eating disorders diagnosis (Limburg et al., 2017; Palmieri et al., 2023; Stackpole et al., 2023; Xie et al., 2019).
 The ordering of independent variables in the hierarchical linear regression analyses was defined according to the causal structure suggested by the metacognitive model (Wells, 2011; Wells & Matthews, 1994, 1996): age, anxious and depressive symptoms, eating symptoms, and eating disorders diagnosis were entered in the first step; metacognitive beliefs were entered in the second step; repetitive negative thinking (i.e., worry, rumination, anger rumination) was entered in the third step.
 Statistical assumptions for using hierarchical linear regression analyses were evaluated (Barbaranelli & D'Olimpio, 2006; Field, 2013; Myers, 1990).
 Effect size was calculated via Cohen's f2 (Cohen, 1988; Coolican, 2009; Ialongo, 2016).
 The two-sided significance level was set at p ≤ 0.05.
 Statistical analyses were run using SPSS version 27 of SPSS (IBM SPSS Statistics).

 3. Results